Esri/serlio/README.md

 * Maya uses centimeters as default working units, we recommend changing these to meters in "Windows" > "Settings/Preferences" > "Preferences" > "Settings" > "Working Units".
    * We also recommend multiplying the value of the "Near Clip Plane" and "Far Clip Plane" attributes  in the `perspShape` of the perspective camera by a factor of 100.
-* Duplicating a generated Serlio building multiple times with copy/paste can lead to wrong materials due to a naming bug in maya.
+* Duplicating a generated Serlio building multiple times with copy/paste can lead to wrong materials due to a naming bug in Maya.
 However, there are two workarounds:
    1. Use smart duplicate instead: Go to "Edit" > "Duplicate Special" and tick "Assign unique name to children nodes".
    1. Manually rename all pasted meshes to something unique and regenerate the rule.